Even before kickoff, referees to make history in the Super Bowl

 The five African American officials working Sunday’s game are: line judge Carl Johnson; side judge Boris Cheek; field judge Michael Banks; back judge Greg Steed; and umpire Barry Anderson.
 The other two are Bill Vinovich, referee and head of the crew; and Kent Payne, down judge.
 (The replay official, Mike Chase, is not on the field).

 All five have years of experience as NFL officials: Johnson has 16 years; Cheek 24; Banks 18; Steed 17; and Anderson 13.
-All have worked the Super Bowl before, although it will Anderson’s first on-field appearance (he was an alternate once before)..
+All have worked the Super Bowl before, although it will be Anderson’s first on-field appearance.
+(He was an alternate once before.)

 “I am so proud of the African American officials who are working the Super Bowl,” said C. Keith Harrison, an associate professor in Sports Business Management at the University of Central Florida, who has co-written research for the NFL on diversity and mobility in the hiring of coaches and coordinators.